awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-getting-started-edge.md

 **Note**
  Make sure the model is correctly formatted depending on the framework you used\.
 See [What input data shapes does SageMaker Neo expect?](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation.html#neo-job-compilation-expected-inputs)

    If you do not have a model yet, use the `curl` command to get a local copy of the `coco_ssd_mobilenet` model from TensorFlow’s website\.
 The model you just copied is an object detection model trained from the [COCO dataset](https://cocodataset.org/#home)\.
-Type the following into your AWS CLI or Jupyter notebook or as part of a Python script:
+Type the following into your Jupyter notebook:

    ```
    model_zip_filename = './coco_ssd_mobilenet_v1_1.0.zip'